Myth: Long-term Health Care Is Free Once Approved For Medicaid

-If you believe long-term health care through Medicaid care is free once approved for Medicaid, you’re not alone.
-Many people believe the myth as stated above, but apart from a handful of cases it simply isn’t true.
-In fact, most applicants for Medicaid long-term care are responsible for what is commonly referred to as cost-sharing.
-Otherwise known as Medicaid Patient Liability or resident liability, the term refers to the amount a Medicaid recipient must pay toward the cost of nursing home care, long-term home care and/or other community-based services.
-In other words, cost-sharing is the monthly amount that a Medicaid beneficiary must pay from his / her income before Medicaid will cover the remainder of the costs.
+Medicaid Patient Liability or resident liability blows this myth out of the water.
+This is the amount a Medicaid recipient must pay toward the cost of nursing home care, long-term home care and/or other community-based services.
+In other words, cost-sharing is the monthly amount a Medicaid beneficiary must pay from his / her income before Medicaid will cover the remainder of the costs.

 Income Limits Determine Cost-Share